AsherJingkongChen/Mini-Note/DSA-Problems/leetcode/tag-design/706-Design-HashMap/Concepts.md

     COLL --> [*] : No collision
     PROB --> COLL
 ```
-- Open Hashing / Seperate Chaining
+- Open Hashing / Closed Addressing / Seperate Chaining
-	- Open - Not all entries are stored in one buffer
+	- Open - Not all entries are stored in one array of buckets
+	- Closed - Address totally depends on the key
 	- Less sensitive to the Load factor `A`
 	- Use buckets to store collided keys
 	- State diagram: